Two people working with clay in a pottery studio with tools and sketches on a whiteboard.

 Come and make

 Visit whenever the studio is open.
 You don't need to book and there's no set schedule.
-Bring a project or start something new, with technicians around if you need a hand.
+Bring a project or start something new, with technicians around if you need some tips.

 Frequently asked questions